AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 > "Why are you doing 16S sequencing?
 That doesn't tell you anything about function."
 >
-> "Why are you measuring nitrogen-fixation rates via acetylene reduction?
+> "Why are you measuring nitrogen-fixation rates?
 That doesn't tell you anything about the biochemistry doing it."
 >
 > **Don't assess the utility of a tool based on something it's not supposed to do anyway.**